Thenushan05/LegalAi/README.md

-# LegalAssist AI — Frontend
+# DocksTalk — Frontend

-A modern React + Vite frontend for LegalAssist AI.
+A modern React + Vite frontend for DocksTalk.
 It lets users upload legal documents, chat with an AI to ask questions about those documents, generate summaries, compare files, and manage their account.

 ## Features